 - KB 2144012 Customer Support Guidelines provides details for getting support depending on the issue encountered.

-- After you have configured at least one cloud-connected pod, you can submit a support request by logging in to the Administration Console and clicking .
+- After you have configured at least one cloud-connected pod, you can submit a support request by logging in to the cloud-based console and clicking .

 VMware Information Experience Glossary

 VMware Information Experience provides a glossary of terms that might be unfamiliar to you.
 For definitions of terms as they are used in VMware technical documentation, go to http://www.vmware.com/support/pubs.

 See https://www.vmware.com/help/privacy.html for information about how VMware handles information collected through this product.